-- 8) In which tissues is the protein found? - 9) How many diseases are described in relation with defects in the Pax6 protein?
-Which organs are affected by mutations in the PAX6 gene? - 10) What is the function of Pax6? - 11) Scroll down to the "References" section of the SwissProt Report.
-How many bibliographic references are quoted in this entry?
-Which paper describes the evolutionary conservation of PAX6 gene?
+8) In which tissues is the protein found?

+9) How many diseases are described in relation with defects in the Pax6 protein?
+Which organs are affected by mutations in the PAX6 gene?
+Hint: See Interaction.

+10) What is the function of Pax6?

+- 11) Click on "Publications" under Display at the top (left) of the page. - a) How many bibliographic references are quoted in this entry? - b) Which publication describes the evolutionary conservation of PAX6 gene?